hprajapati67070/SilentUsers__Problems_faced_but_never_Reported/README.md

 # SilentUsers-___Problems-faced-but-never-Reoported
-Focuses on first time users and collets feedback about Website and their difficulties in using it
+Focuses on first time users and collets feedback about Website and difficulties in using it